Photo: Eugene [Unsplash]

 The stripping of every aspect of Ukrainian culture that Russia can get its hands on has been a systematic process – what they have not been able to take, they have instead destroyed.

-It would be perhaps easier if this was solely a case of invading gangsters stealing precious artworks for greed alone.
-But one of many tragedies of the war is that culture has become a casualty at the hands of both sides.
+One of many tragedies of the war is that culture has become a casualty at the hands of both sides

 Russian motivation for the systematic looting of Ukrainian culture is their intent to fundamentally undermine Ukraine’s heritage, which Russian leader Vladimir Putin refuses to recognise.
 Theft of culture is an aspect of warfare almost as old as conflict itself: the Ancient Romans would hold parades of captured art upon the conclusion of their conquests, known as triumphs.